 With pounds of green beans and cabbage to be picked in the garden, I have been trying to come up with new ways to eat our veggies.
 For dinner one night I was craving macaroni and cheese, but I also really wanted to use our green beans and cabbage.
 So, this unique cheesy green bean casserole meal was created.
 It’s like macaroni and cheese, but without the pasta!

-Cheesy Broccoli Stuffing Casserole recipe made with Stove Top!
+Broccoli Cheese Casserole made with Stove Top Stuffing!
 This is one of my family’s favorite Stove Top Stuffing Recipes to make!
-This is a easy dish made with frozen vegetables, cream of chicken soup, rice and Velveeta cheese!
-It’s one of my favorite meals to make with Leftover Thanksgiving stuffing!
+This is an easy dish made with frozen vegetables, cream of chicken soup, rice and Velveeta cheese!
+It’s one of my favorite meals to enjoy with leftover Thanksgiving stuffing!

-Homemade macaroni and cheese recipe with creamy pumpkin pasta sauce is the best comfort food.
+Homemade mac and cheese recipe with creamy pumpkin pasta sauce is the best comfort food.
 It’s so easy to make!
-This cheesy macaroni and cheese recipe uses 1 cup pumpkin puree and 2 cups shredded cheddar cheese.
-It’s my favorite homemade macaroni and cheese recipe for Fall!
+This cheesy pumpkin mac and cheese recipe uses 1 cup pumpkin purée and 2 cups shredded cheddar cheese.
+It turns out so delicious, ultra creamy, and flavorful – my favorite homemade macaroni and cheese recipe for fall!